 This population and migration summary has been produced as part of the Compendium of UK Statistics and presents key comparable statistics for the four countries of the UK.
-The statistics provided are the latest comparable figures as available on 7 February 2014.
-The figures will be updated to the mid-2013 figures when they were published in June and early July.
+The statistics provided are the latest comparable figures as available on 5 June 2014.
+The population estimates and population density figures were updated to the mid-2013 figures when they were published in June and early July.
 Other figures will not be updated before 18 September 2014.

 The full data catalogue provides web links to the statistical releases and assessments of the comparability of the statistics.
 The figures presented here have been assessed as fully comparable.